-In early 2017 I co-developed a psychotherapy service within a local charity called Young People First, and remain the lead Cognitive Behavioural Therapist there.
-The service is reflective of my own desire to help the youngest within our community to have the opportunity to learn effective coping strategies and gain a true understanding of themselves as they develop, as well as an understanding of how they relate to others within the ever changing world and the unique challenges that childhood and adolescence can present.
+In early 2017 I co-developed a psychotherapy service within a local charity called Young People First, and held the role of therapeutic intervention coordinator for the organisation until 2021 when I made the decision to focus on developing other areas of my work.
+The service at YPF was reflective of my own desire to help the youngest within our community to have the opportunity to learn effective coping strategies and gain a true understanding of themselves as they develop, as well as an understanding of how they relate to others within the ever changing world and the unique challenges that childhood and adolescence can present.

-I am a member of the BACP and work within their ethical framework, which can be found on the BACP website.
+I am a member of the BACP (British Association of Counsellors and Psychotherapists) and work within their ethical framework, which can be found on the BACP website.
+I am also a member of the BABCP (British Association of Behavioural and Cognitive Psychotherapists) and ACAMH (Association of Child and Adolescent Mental Health).
 I am fully insured and am happy to provide evidence of this on request.
 I am also happy for clients to request to see a copy of my full DBS check, which includes all checks relevant to working with adults, vulnerable people and children.